 What’s your favorite place you’ve ever been to?
 Why?

-We were supposed to be in Bali as I write this (darn pandemic), so I imagine I would have said Indonesia, however, since we have yet to make it there our favorite trip has probably been Paris.
+We were supposed to be in Bali as I write this, so I imagine I would have said Indonesia; however, since we have yet to make it there our favorite trip has probably been Paris.

-The vegan Paris scene was phenomenal and we found some of the most amazing photography spots.
-Although the majority of our sunrises were blocked by gray clouds, the ones we did see were absolutely magical and even being up at 5am means that you have Paris completely to yourself.
+Although the majority of our sunrises were blocked by gray clouds, the ones we did see were absolutely magical and even being up at 5 am means that you have Paris completely to yourself.
 Nothing beats that!

 What’s your biggest travel tip?